Echuca Moama Food and Wine Trail

 Choose from wineries all across the Echuca-Moama district, including St Anne's Winery nestled among the Pentland Hills historic, Cape Horn Vineyard, which was established in the 1860s to serve the riverboat trade, and the home of barbera and sangiovese varietals, Monichino Wines.

-Follow the food map that takes in over 30 diverse local offerings.
-Dine in style at the award-winning Oscar W's Wharfside, enjoy authentic Italian flavours at Antonio's on the Port, or tuck into pub fare at The Shamrock.
+Follow the food map that takes in over 30 diverse local offerings – from the authentic Italian flavours at Antonio's on the Port to heartwarming pub fare at The Shamrock.